MRWolves/standards/documentation-guide.md

 *Therefore*, the fundamental purpose of documenting code is *to make it easier to reuse the code than it is to rewrite it from scratch.*

+## The Fundamental Rule of Documentation

+The purpose of documenting code is to make it easy to reuse.  *Incorrect* documentation makes code *harder* to reuse.
+Incorrect documentation is *worse* than no documentation.

+Documentation is not, as a rule, self-maintaining.
+Updating documentation takes time and effort.
+The more documentation a project has, the more time and effort must be spent keeping that documentation consistent with changes to the code.

+*Therefore*, the fundamental rule of documentation is to *never write more documentation than can be reasonably maintained.*  Violating this rule will not only waste time, but actively hurt your project.
+Match the scope of your documentation to the scope of your project - smaller projects naturally require less documentation than larger projects.  *Always* consider how much effort will need to be made to keep a piece of documentation up-to-date before writing that documentation in the first place.

 ## Documentation as Layers

 Good code documentation is pervasive and multileveled.
 Often, a software engineer joining a new project will ask "where is the documentation?"
 On a robustly-documented project, the answer to this question is: "everywhere."